 The Financial Stability Institute (FSI) of the Bank of International Settlements issued its "Reflections on Regulatory Responses to the Covid-19 Pandemic.
-Highlights of its findings include the following:
+Highlights of its findings

 - Regulatory policy responses should seek to support economic activity while preserving the financial system's soundness and ensuring transparency.

 - The recommendation for banks to make full use of capital and liquidity buffers should go hand in hand with restrictions on dividends and bonuses and clarity concerning the process for rebuilding them.